whitneyburton/portfolios/students/1608-back/noah-berman/mod-3-portfolio.md

 - from Lee Saville: "I like how you powered through and did a thing you cared about even though none of the rest of the team could help.
 I think it was great that all of us got to do a thing we were interested in on a bigger project that could be compartmentalized in such a way.
 While the project turned out great I think its good to be aware of when you're too far down a hole and be ready to 'kill the baby'.
 Your contributions in PR comments were exemplar and you've inspired me to be more thorough in the group code reviews.
 I had a great experience working with you, Thanks!"

+- from Nick Chambers: "It's been a real pleasure getting to know Noah and working alongside him in the Pahlka posse.
+While working with him, one gets the impression that he's extremely passionate about what he's doing and is a happy camper when working in software development.
+He led multiple spike sessions and is generous with his research into security and encryption.
+I've learned a lot from hanging out with him, and he's helped make Pahlka my favorite part of the Turing experience."

 ## D: Professional Development

 ### Professional Development Workshops